-Since learning from my new favorite cookbook, 50 Best Plants on the Planet, that cilantro is one of the top five most nutrient dense vegetable on the planet, I love it even more!
+Since learning from my new favorite cookbook, 50 Best Plants on the Planet, that cilantro is one of the top five most nutrient dense vegetables on the planet, I love it even more!

 Cilantro is definitely a love it or hate it flavor.
 And there's actually good reason for that.
 You can read all about it here.

-I'm very much hoping though, that you're here — visiting this recipe — because you love it.
-Over the weekend I made a huge amount of my Cilantro Chimichurri.
+I'm very much hoping though, that you're here -- visiting this recipe -- because you love it.

 Doesn't it look so delicious!?
 And just wait until it hits the fish.

 What's in this recipe?

 It's essentially two ingredients: the sole and the Cilantro Chimichurri.

 Let's break it down a bit more to see what's in the Chimichurri: